 Due to the downturn in business amidst the pandemic, the Board has decided that no dividend be proposed for the financial year ending 31 December 2021.

 During the financial year under review, the Group recorded a revenue of RM32.660 million and a loss after tax of RM12.296 million compared to a revenue of RM10.061 million and a post-tax loss of RM15.890 million for the previous year.
 The increase in Group’s turnover by RM22.599 million is mainly due to the high demand for our rubber blocks during the financial year under review.

-The plantation division recorded a lower revenue at RM0.166 million (2018: RM0.171 million) due to the decline in yearly average price of crude palm oil (“CPO”) by about 5% to RM2,119 (2018: RM2,235).
-Revenue from the Group’s tourism division slightly decreased by 0.9% to RM11.220 million from RM11.318 million in 2018 due to lower average room rates achieved.
+The plantation division recorded a lower revenue at RM0.013 million (2020: RM0.144 million) due to the lower fresh fruit bunches collected.
+Revenue from the Group’s tourism division also decreased by 80% to RM0.947 million from RM4.852 million in 2020 due to the prolong Movement Control Order (“MCO”) due to the pandemic.

-As at 31 December 2019, the Company has 42,075,000 ordinary shares held as treasury shares and the issued and paid-up share capital of the Company remained at 420,750,000 0rdinary shares of £0.10.
+As at 31 December 2021, the Company has 42,075,000 ordinary shares held as treasury shares and the issued and paid-up share capital of the Company remained at 420,750,000 ordinary shares of £0.10.